 Hellenic College Holy Cross offers a Christ-centered community life that enhances the intellectual, moral, and spiritual lives of students, who will become the next generation of leaders for the Church and the world at large.
 Here, students do not learn Orthodox Christian theology only in the classroom.
 They also put theology into practice in the Chapel, campus housing, the cafeteria, the athletic field, and as volunteers in the community.
 HCHC provides the experience of living in an Orthodox Christian community, which helps to develop service-oriented leaders for our Church and our society.

 HCHC students come from a variety of traditions and backgrounds.
 They are at many different stages of life and have different goals and aspirations, but they all come together to form one community of faith and learning.
 Students are encouraged to actively participate in campus organizations to further develop themselves as service-oriented leaders.
-New organizations are formed at the beginning of each academic year based upon student interests.
-Current offerings include:
+New organizations are formed at the beginning of each academic year based on student interests.
+Learn more about student diversity.

 HCHC offers private dorm rooms to all single students who choose to live on campus.
 Communal lounges with couches and televisions, a study room, a rec room with pool and ping-pong tables, a kitchenette and seating area, and laundry facilities are shared by all students.
 Additionally, the St. John the Theologian Chapel, located on the third floor, offers a quiet space for prayerful devotion and for small groups to gather for a Compline or Akathist service.